 1. Eddy current testing does not work below what thickness of materials?

 Explanation: It is one of the limitations of eddy current that defects having a thickness larger than required cannot be detected using eddy current method.
 Conventionally eddy current method cannot detect surface defects below 0.1 mm.

 2. Eddy currents are not used for the measure of which of the following properties?

 d) Grain size

-Explanation: The inspection of structures done by eddy current method is based on the principle electromagnetic induction.
+Explanation: The inspection of structures done by eddy current method is based on the principle of electromagnetic induction.
 This method of detecting defects can be used for knowing the measure of electrical conductivity, grain size, hardness and magnetic permeability.

 3. Eddy current inspection method cannot be detect which of the following defect?